Occupational Therapy

 Occupational therapy promotes wellness and independence in all areas of self-care, work and leisure.

-Our occupational therapists are skilled in providing intervention across the lifespan, from infants to adults and older adults who have a wide range of conditions, such as:
+Our occupational therapists are skilled in providing intervention across the lifespan, from infants to older adults who have a wide range of conditions, such as: chronic pain, acquired brain injury, spinal cord injury, amputation, orthopedic and/or soft tissue injuries, mental health conditions, dementia and chronic illnesses.

-Following completion of one of our comprehensive assessments listed below, our occupational therapists work with their clients to determine the best plan of intervention to meet their functional goals.
+Following completion of our comprehensive assessment, our therapists work with their clients and their families to determine the best plan of intervention to meet their functional goals.

 Occupational Therapy Services